 The first of these, Astro City, is now a Vertigo book.
 Given that Vertigo was begun as an experimental/horror line, this is mildly amusing.
 Kurt Busiek and Brent Anderson's Astro City is a place of real superheroes.
 Begun in the early 1990s, the book has retained both its quality and its popularity over the years.
 The book deals in fairly common themes- legacy heroes, intergalactic threats, the nature of villainy, possibilities of redemption.
 There's also a tantalizing back story building in the current arc involving a character named The Broken Man that promises to explode any issue now.

 Fans read this book for its in-jokes and references as much as for its superb, exciting stories.
 A character in issue 15 attends Oksner College, a reference to DC artist Bob Oksner.
 The character Samaritan is an obvious Superman (or throw in your favorite ubermensch superhero) parallel.
 It goes on and on, but not knowing all the inside stuff doesn't interfere with enjoyment of the stories.
+But the strongest aspect of the series is its humanity.
+Many of the stories concern themselves with the common citizen's relation to super beings.
+It's sort of a cross between Hitchcock's ordinary man caught in extraordinary circumstances and a Capra-esque everyman sensibility.

 Even when the beings are paranormal, there's a sense of human frailty.
 Issue 17, a story titled "Wish I May", deals with a tormented genius cum mad scientist and his high school protector, who naturally becomes his superhero adversary.
 In an act of self-sacrifice, the hero Starbright dies, allowing the villain, one Simon Says, to come to terms with being a transgendered woman.
 After completing the transformation, of course she assumes the mantle of Starbright.
 It's nice to read a story about a transgendered individual that isn't a farce or a tragedy.